dennissxz/data-science-handbook/_sources/38-ml-for-graph-data/21-modeling.md

 This equation will have two solutions $\alpha$ for any given $p$, but only one will be stable.
 - For $p > 0.5671 \ldots$, the stable solution is $\alpha = 1$
 - For $p=1/2$, it is $\alpha = 2$
 - For $p=1$, no power-law behavior.
-To achieve power-law, it is sufficient to allow partial duplication to occur some fraction $q \in (0,1)$ of the times.∏
+To achieve power-law, it is sufficient to allow partial duplication to occur some fraction $q \in (0,1)$ of the times.

 :::{figure} graph-copying
 <img src="../imgs/graph-copying.png" width = "30%" alt=""/>